 Following the definition above, one “addict” might have been the rich man.
 His story is in the gospels: he comes to Jesus, saying “Lord, I want to follow you.”
 Clearly, the rich man sees something here in Jesus, and he knows it’s good.
 He wants this good thing for himself, just as many of us do.

 Jesus tells the rich man, “Lay down all you have — give it all up and follow me.
 That’s the only way you’ll be able to do it.
 The only way you can follow me and get to Heaven.”

 The rich man thinks about it for a while, but he just can’t.
-He can’t give up all this, not even for the great thing he sees in Jesus: in some ways, he’s addicted to the security, privilege, or life that the wealth affords him, so he turns away from Chris.
+He can’t give up all this, not even for the great thing he sees in Jesus.
+In some ways, the security, privilege, or life that the wealth affords him is his addiction; so he turns away from Christ.

 King Saul and David

-When God decided to anoint another person as future king of Israel because of this (he chose David), Saul was so addicted to being king that he tried to kill David multiple times and led armies against him, even though David was a loyal servant and friends with Saul’s son.
+So, God decided to anoint another person as the future king of Israel, and He chose David).
+But Saul was so addicted to being the king that he tried to kill David multiple times and led armies against him, even though David was a loyal servant and friends with Saul’s son.